predict-idlab/OnlineNeuro/README.md

 ## How to start

 ### GUI
+#### Path configuration
+Make sure that the **path_configuration** in [configuration file](config.json) is complete.
+Most importantly, specify the paths to the simulators (axonsim_path, cajal_path and axonml_path) as needed.
+Optionally, specify the **save_path** to the folder where you want to save the results.

 In Linux
 ```shell
 sh run.sh
 ```

-In Windows open the file directly or from terminal:
+In Windows[^1]  open the file directly or from terminal:
 ```bash
 .\run.bat
 ```

 - The bash script takes care of adding the required folders to PYTHONPATH and calls /api/app.py
-- Open the interface within a browser per default: [https:localhost:9000](https:localhost:9000)
+- Open the interface within a browser per default: [https:localhost:9000](https:localhost:9000), or the one specified in the configuration file.

 More details on the GUI usage bellow.